darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 > - Dividing physical quantities by their units is very bad practice (e.g. nu/muHz, Fig. 1).
 The x- and y-axes of Figures 5, 10, 11 are correctly presented, but all other figures and tables suffer from this inconsistent shortcut, which must be corrected.

 Regarding dividing out units in our axis labels and table headings: we note that doing so is no mere ``shortcut", but is rather a very well-established convention both within and outside of astronomy.
 We refer the referee to e.g. §5.4.1 of the BIPM SI Brochure (9th ed., 2019); §7.1 of the corresponding NIST Guide to the SI (NIST Special Publication 811, 2020); as well as §2.1, para.
 2 of the IAU Style Manual (G.A.
 Wilkins, Comm.
 5, in IAU Transactions XXB, 1989).
 In all cases, the convention that we have used (i.e. writing "quantity / unit" rather than "quantity [unit]" or variations thereof) is recommended precisely on the grounds of reducing ambiguity, as all depicted quantities are then understood to be formally dimensionless.
-If this statement is intended to improve the paper, and if the referee wishes to insist on this change, we would appreciate if they could, constructively, justify its relevance to the scientific merit of the work that we have presented, rather than simply saying that this convention is "very bad".
+If this statement is intended to improve the paper, and if the referee wishes to insist on this change, we would appreciate if they could, constructively, justify its relevance to the scientific merit of the work that we have presented, rather than simply saying that this convention is "very bad" with no further explanation.

 # Quadrupole modes